Showing books by Thomas Hardy

 This well-preserved hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
 The dust jacket is near fine, and the boards match the design of the dust jacket., Far from the Madding Crowd, originally published in 1874, is one of Thomas Hardy’s most famous novels.
 It was his fourth published novel and the one that brought him widespread recognition.
 The story was first serialized in Cornhill Magazine, captivating readers with its vivid portrayal of rural life and complex characters.
 It remains a classic of Victorian literature and a defining work in Hardy’s legacy.

-This well-preserved softcover edition is in near fine condition, with no marks, only minimal shelf wear.
-The pages are tight, unmarked, and the book is tight, square, and in good condition.
-Jude the Obscure is a novel by Thomas Hardy, first published in 1895.
-It follows the life of Jude Fawley, a working-class stonemason with aspirations to become a scholar.
-Hardy, one of the most prominent figures in English literature, created a work that is often analyzed for its profound exploration of societal issues, class struggles, and individual aspiration.
+This beautiful softcover edition is in fine condition, with no marks, only minimal shelf wear.
+The pages are tight, unmarked, and the book is tight, square, well-preserved.
 The Signet Classics edition of Jude the Obscure has been a popular choice, featuring an afterword by Alfred Alvarez, a British poet, novelist, and critic known for his influential role in modern literature.
 In this afterword, Alvarez offers insightful critical perspectives on Thomas Hardy's work, reflecting his deep literary engagement.

 This lovely softcover edition is in fine condition with no marks or tears and shows absolutely minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, square, and unmarked.
 Tess of the d'Urbervilles is studied widely in English literature courses and has been adapted into films, television series, and plays.
 It remains a cornerstone of Victorian literature and is celebrated for its depth, beauty, and emotional power.